Nicole Fleetwood

-Nicole R. Fleetwood (February 24, 1973) is an American academic, curator, and author.
-She is the inaugural James Weldon Johnson Professor at New York University’s Steinhardt School of Culture, Education, and Human Development.
+Nicole R. Fleetwood (born February 24, 1973) is an American academic, curator, police abolitionist, prison abolitionist, and author.
+She is the inaugural James Weldon Johnson Professor at New York University's Steinhardt School of Culture, Education, and Human Development.
 Previously, Fleetwood was Professor of American Studies and Art History at Rutgers University.

 Early life and education

-Fleetwood grew up and attended public schools in Hamilton, Ohio before briefly moving to Texas, then returning to graduate from Hamilton High School in 1990.
+Fleetwood grew up and attended public schools in Hamilton, Ohio, before briefly moving to Texas, then returning to graduate from Hamilton High School in 1990.
 She grew up in a large extended family of gospel, funk, and rock musicians.
 Her maternal relatives, the Troutmans, created the pioneering funk band Zapp.
 Fleetwood has spoken and written about the impact of music, policing, and imprisonment on her family and community.

 In 1992, Fleetwood was chosen for the Erasmus International Exchange program to study human rights law and feminist studies at Utrecht University.
-In 1994, Fleetwood received a bachelor of philosophy degree (B.Phil.) from the School of Interdisciplinary Studies at Miami University of Ohio and her master’s degree and doctorate in Modern Thought and Literature from Stanford University in 1998 and 2001, respectively.
+In 1994, Fleetwood received a bachelor of philosophy degree (B.Phil.) from the School of Interdisciplinary Studies at Miami University of Ohio and her master's degree and doctorate in Modern Thought and Literature from Stanford University in 1998 and 2001, respectively.

 Career

 Fleetwood's expertise is centered on contemporary black diasporic art and visual culture, gender and feminist studies, prison abolition, carceral studies and poverty studies.

 From 2001 to 2003, Fleetwood began as the Andrew W. Mellon Postdoctoral Fellow in the Department of Film and Drama at Vassar College.
 In 2003, she joined the faculty of the Department of American Studies at University of California, Davis.
 She moved to Rutgers University, New Brunswick in 2005.
 Serving from 2013 to 2016, Fleetwood became the first Black director of the Institute for Research on Women at Rutgers.

 In 2012, Fleetwood won the Lora Romero First Book Publication Prize of the American Studies Association for her book, Troubling Vision: Performance, Visuality and Blackness, published in 2011 with the University of Chicago Press.
 She published her second book, On Racial Icons: Blackness and the Public Imagination, in 2015 and a portion of it was translated into Italian for A fior di pelle: Bianchezza, nerezza, visualità, a collection of chapters and essays on race and visuality.

 Fleetwood has organized several programs on visual culture, poverty studies, and carceral studies.
 In 2014, Fleetwood co-organized with her colleague Sarah Tobias Marking Time: Prison Art and Activism, a conference and six-site exhibition at Rutgers University based on research that she had begun in 2010 on the visual culture of mass incarceration.
 In 2017, she co-curated the exhibition, State Goods: Art in the Era of Mass Incarceration, with Walter E. Puryear at the Andrew Freedman Home in the Bronx.
-In 2018, Fleetwood collaborated with Aperture Foundation on Prison Nation, an issue of Aperture magazine and a traveling exhibition of the same name, focusing on photography’s role in documenting mass incarceration.
+In 2018, Fleetwood collaborated with Aperture Foundation on Prison Nation, an issue of Aperture magazine and a traveling exhibition of the same name, focusing on photography's role in documenting mass incarceration.